omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - not necessary anyway

 Functionality to add:
+- look into using .iterator() and .exists() in updatemovemens and classifications
 - add a Gender field to workouts that can be M/F/Both signifying if the weights are categorized for males/females
         - all crossfit mainsite workouts are both
 - change all users workouts list on user page to "Other workouts" and have it only list workouts that haven't been completed